What is Azure Database for MySQL?

 Azure Database for MySQL is a relational database service in the Microsoft cloud based on the MySQL Community Edition database engine.
 This service is in public preview.
 Azure Database for MySQL delivers:

-- Built-in high availability.
+- Built-in high availability with no additional cost.

 These capabilities require almost no administration and all are provided at no additional cost.
 They allow you to focus on rapid app development and accelerating your time to market rather than allocating precious time and resources to managing virtual machines and infrastructure.
 In addition, you can continue to develop your application with the open source tools and platform of your choice to deliver with the speed and efficiency your business demands, all without having to learn new skills.

 This article is an introduction to Azure Database for MySQL core concepts and features related to performance, scalability, and manageability, with links to explore details.
-See these quick starts to get you started:
+See these quickstarts to get you started: